ONSdigital/dp-map-renderer/README.md

 Renders an SVG representation of a choropleth map given a topojson file and data.

+See the [exampleResponse](testdata/exampleResponse.html) for an illustration of the sort of map that can be generated.
+The testdata folder also includes example requests for both the render and analyse endpoints.

 | Environment variable       | Default                  | Description                                            |
 | -------------------------- | ------------------------ | -----------                                            |